R300-AI/ITRI-AI-Hub/docs/pages/get-started.md

 * **Compiler**: This term refers to the process of converting each computational step into binary instructions for a specific DLA after the model has been developed.
 This process generally involves a series of steps such as simplification and quantisation, and is therefore usually conducted on workstations or massive servers.

 * **Runtime APIs**: These APIs enable developers to perform inference on embedded systems using programming languages such as Python, C#, etc. and optimise the model's computational process through DLA, thereby reducing application execution time and energy consumption per unit of computation.

+Before selecting an embedded processor for your application and system, we recommend that you find a case study or similar implemented model in Model Zoo, and then select the appropriate Evaluation Kit based on its performance benchmarks on different types of processors.

+In the following documents, we provide software installation guidelines related to Work Station and Evaluation Kits to meet the basic needs of developing embedded AI:

+* **Work Station**: This term refers to the host environment used to develop and train AI models.
+Typically, this environment is separate from the embedded processor because the internal structure of the model must remain dynamic at this stage, and therefore a more versatile graphics processor must be used for training and compilation.
+    > **Converter Tools**: This term refers to the process of converting each computational step into binary instructions for a specific DLA after the model has been developed.
+This process usually involves a series of steps such as simplification and quantisation, and is therefore usually performed on a workstation or large server.

+* **Evaluation Kits:**: haha
+    > Runtime APIs: these APIs enable developers to perform reasoning on embedded systems using programming languages such as Python, C#, etc. and optimise the model's computational process through DLAs, thus reducing the execution time of the application and the energy consumption per unit of computation.

 ## **Platform Overview**